Bewitched (2005 film): Music

 The film was composed by George Fenton.
 The theme song for the Japanese version is "I'll Fall in Love" by Seiko Matsuda.

 Release

 Box office

 The film was originally planned for release in July 2005 but was later pushed ahead to its eventual release date, June 24, 2005.
 Budgeted at $85 million, it achieved a worldwide gross of $131.4 million, considered a "box office dud".
 The total gross for the United States was $63.3 million, with international at $68.1 million.
 The film was released in the United Kingdom on August 19, 2005, and opened at #2, behind Charlie and the Chocolate Factory.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 34 out of 100, based on 39 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 The New York Times called the film "an unmitigated disaster".
 Australian critics Margaret Pomeranz and David Stratton gave the film three and a half stars out of five stars.
-Both said that Kidman captured the original character authentically.
+Both said that Kidman captured the original character authentically. and Gene Shalit on the Today Show called the film "one of the funniest comedies to come along in years".